-Further motivation is provided in Figure 2 by the zonal and latitudinal variation of the mean zonal wind (Figure 2a) and the standard deviations of the eastward and westward components of the 200 hPa meridional wind, v, for winter (Figures 2b and c).
+Further motivation is provided in Figure 2 by the zonal and latitudinal variation of the mean zonal wind (Figure 2(a)) and the standard deviations of the eastward and westward components of the 200 hPa meridional wind, v, for winter (Figure 2(b) and (c)).
 In each case the full field composited for EN winters and for LN winters and their difference is given.
 Many features in this will be discussed below in section 5.
-Figure 2a shows that in EN winters, the
+Figure 2(a) shows that in EN winters, the NH subtropical jet is stronger and shifted southward, is more continuous and extends further east to around 300°E, consistent with that shown in Matthews and Kiladis (1999).
+In the Southern

-NH subtropical jet is stronger and shifted southward, more continuous and extends further east to around 300°E, consistent with that shown in Matthews and Kiladis (1999).
-In the Southern Hemisphere (hereafter SH), the eastern Pacific subtropical westerlies are also stronger in EN.
-In contrast, the westerlies in 20°-30° belts in the Atlantic are stronger in LN winters.
-There is significant variation with ENSO in both eastward and westward-moving variance.
-The strong eastward variance in the regions of the two westerly ducts (Figure 2b) is consistent with the equatorial westerly duct being favorable for extratropical wave activity propagating into the equatorial region and triggering equatorial waves, as proposed by Webster and Holton (1982) and shown in Yang et al (2007c).
+Hemisphere (SH), the eastern Pacific subtropical westerlies are also stronger in EN.
+In contrast, the westerlies in $20^{\circ}-30^{\circ}$ belts in the Atlantic are stronger in LN winters.
+There is significant variation with ENSO in both eastward- and westward-moving variance.
+The strong eastward variance in the regions of the two westerly ducts (Figure 2(b)) is consistent with the equatorial westerly duct being favourable for extratropical wave activity propagating into the equatorial region and triggering equatorial waves, as proposed by Webster and Holton (1982) and shown in Yang et al. (2007c).
 It is notable that this is also the case for westward-moving activity, consistent with the modelling studies of Wang and Xie (1996) and Hoskins and Yang (2000) which show that WMRG and the R1 waves are stronger in a westerly region.

-The eastward and westward variance in wavenumber and frequency bands like that seen as varying in Figure 1 will be considered to be predominantly associated with WMRG and R1 waves.
-This is consistent with Yang et al. (2007a, 2011, 2012), who found that in the zonal wavenumber-frequency domain considered, gravity wave motions are not important and, surprisingly, as will be shown here in section 5, the largely rotational WMRG wave structure dominates over the East Pacific (hereafter E Pacific) and Atlantic not just for the westward symmetric variance of v but also for the eastward component.
+The eastward and westward variance in wave number and frequency bands like that seen as varying in Figure 1 will be considered to be predominantly associated with WMRG and R1 waves.
+This is consistent with Yang et al. (2007a, 2011, 2012), who found that in the zonal wave-number-frequency domain considered, gravity wave motions are not important and, surprisingly, as will be shown here in section 5, the largely rotational WMRG wave structure dominates over the east Pacific (hereafter E Pacific) and Atlantic not just for the westward symmetric variance of v but also for the eastward component.
 Similarly, the R1 structure dominates the eastward as well as the westward antisymmetric variance of v.